Starting Feb. 7, 2020, 18-year-olds in Alabama could train for a career as a tractor-trailer driver, under one of the state’s newest laws.

-Meanwhile, pending federal legislation and a pilot program announced on the Federal Register this week would open interstate commercial driving to younger drivers.
+Meanwhile, pending federal legislation and a pilot program announced on the Federal Register would open interstate commercial driving to younger drivers.
 Nationwide, interstate, or cross-country, commercial driver’s licenses are only available to those 21 or older.

 The DRIVE-Safe Act – HR1374 / S569 – would create an apprenticeship program for under-21 drivers to be able to drive commercial vehicles across state lines.
 Alabama U.S. Reps.
 Mike Rogers, Mo Brooks and Bradley Byrne are co-sponsors of the House bill, which has been assigned to the Highways and Transit Subcommittee of the U.S. House Transportation and Infrastructure Committee.

-Wednesday, the Federal Motor Carrier Safety Administration published a notice on the Federal Register about a pilot program that would allow non-military 18- to 20-year-olds to drive commercial vehicles engaged in interstate commerce.
+On May 15, the Federal Motor Carrier Safety Administration published a notice on the Federal Register about a pilot program that would allow non-military 18- to 20-year-olds to drive commercial vehicles engaged in interstate commerce.
 Comments on that program are due July 15.
 The link to the Federal Register notice has information about how to file comments.

 This article is part of the Alabama Retail Report, a communication for Alabama Retail Association members.
 Not a member?
 Join us!